Overflow: Why do Development Projects Fail so often on Deadlines and Budgets?

 And if all projects in an organization show these symptoms?
-Then brace yourself for the
+Then we brace oursevles for the

 Excuses for Time and Budget Overruns

-- Changes: Actually, everything should have been said about this in the age of agile development.
+- Changes: We think that everything should be said about this in the age of agile development.
 "Embrace change" means that the project is set up to handle a certain amount of change.

 - Technology issues: These happen all the time, and they can really bring down a project.
-Most of them can be dealt with through good risk management.
-And: if you have technical problems, solve the human problems...
+We believe that most of them can be dealt with through good risk management.
+And our experience shows: if you have technical problems, solve the human problems...